thezoMx/keyframe_uploader/README.md

 as XML, converts that to a binary `.rbxm` with `rojo`, and uploads it through the Open Cloud Assets API.

-> Open Cloud's animation upload needs the binary `.rbxm` format.
-It rejects XML `.rbxmx`
-> with "Creating Animation from a model/x-rbxmx file is not supported yet", so the server
-> runs `rojo build` to produce the binary form.
-The pure-plugin alternative,
-> `AssetService:CreateAssetAsync`, isn't enabled by Roblox yet.

 ---

 ## Quick start with `rpx`